demisto/content/Packs/jamf/Integrations/jamfV2/README.md

 ### jamf-mobile-device-lost-mode
 ***
-Will enable “lost mode” on a specific device.
+Enables “lost mode” on a specific device.
 Lost Mode is a feature that allows you to lock a mobile device and track the device's location.
-The device will report the GPS coordinates of the point where the device receives the command.
+The device reports the GPS coordinates of the point where the device received the command.
 This feature adds additional protection to mobile devices and their data in the event that a device is lost or stolen.

 #### Base Command